 But, Ayurveda sees bathing as a therapeutic ritual; when done every day properly, it can give plenty of health benefits.

-Read on to know more about Ayurveda’s advice on Bathing, one of the daily rituals of Dinacharya.
+Read on to learn more about Ayurveda’s advice on Bathing, one of the daily rituals of Dinacharya.

 As you know, Ayurveda is almost 3000 years old, and some of the suggestions may not be completely relevant today.
 For example, Ayurveda suggests bathing in water bodies such as rivers and ponds, which is impossible today.
 Our bathrooms are confined to a few hundred square feet, and a bath in larger water bodies can only be occasional.

 However, what we can indeed practice, we may do for sustained health.
-Before elaborating on bathing, it is good to know a tad about Dinacharya.
+Therefore, before elaborating on bathing, it is good to know a tad about Dinacharya.

 Why follow Dinacharya?